ccr5/brasileirao-championship/README.md

 I will add my notes below but you see more [here](http://https://www.trufflesuite.com/ "here")

 ### artifacts
-No início da migração, dizemos a Truffle com quais contratos gostaríamos de interagir por meio do artifacts.require()método.
-Este método é semelhante ao do Node require, mas em nosso caso, ele retorna especificamente uma abstração de contrato que podemos usar no restante do nosso script de implantação.
+At the beginning of the migration, we tell Truffle which contracts we would like to interact with using the artifacts.require () method.
+This method is similar to the one the node requires, but in our case, it specifically considers an abstraction of the contract that we can use in the rest of our deployment script.

 ### Truffle Console and Develop

 **Truffle Console**
 It is like a browser console with server console.
 It's used in the same way as the browser console.
-You have real-time access to the information that is contained in the blockchain network.
+You have real-time access to the information that is contained in the blockchain network / EVM.
 You can use to see real time infos like address, create variables and run functions.
 For example:
 ```
 // loading info about the contract into app (front end)